Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Results

 \subsubsection{Device Heterogeneity}

 The next experiment focused on inspecting the ability of AIF agents to adapt to the resources available to the agents located at the edge devices and aligning them with the SLOs set.

 For the experiments, three edge devices (Raspberry Pi 5, Nvidia Orin NX, and Nvidia Xavier NX) were used as separate federated clients and were tasked to participate in the FL for 75 epochs, while a Raspberry Pi 4 device served as the FL orchestrator.
 No data drifts were introduced in this experiment.
 Due to the differences in resources, it was expected that agents would prefer different configurations under the same target SLOs.
+In addition to different available resources, the size of the neural networks was also changed, so to change the utilization of available resources on the device.

+The first experiment featured a smaller neural network (64 and 32 units in 2 layers).
 The comparison of SLO fulfillment across various devices is shown in Figure~\ref{fig:slos_devices}, and mean EFE is shown in Figure~\ref{fig:devices_efe}.

 It is shown that all devices manage to fulfill the set SLOs.
 It is also worth noting that Raspberry Pi 5 managed to fulfill performance SLO slightly faster than devices that used GPU but occasionally struggled to maintain flawless time SLO fulfillment.
-When looking at mean EFE, it is clear that in order to better utilize its cores (as there is no GPU), Raspberry Pi can successfully employ a vast range of configurations due to the small size of the model (64 and 32 units in 2 layers), while devices with GPU choose bigger batch sizes to better utilize their parallelization capabilities.
+When looking at mean EFE, it is clear that in order to better utilize its cores (as there is no GPU), Raspberry Pi can successfully employ a vast range of configurations, while devices with GPU choose bigger batch sizes to better utilize their parallelization capabilities.

-To further inspect the adaptability of agents to different combinations of tasks, available resources, and set SLOs, the experiment was conducted with the same set of devices but with a wider neural network (5120 and 512 units compared to 64 and 32 used in the previous experiment).
+The next experiment was conducted with the same set of devices but with a wider neural network (5120 and 512 units compared to 64 and 32 used in the previous experiment).
 The time SLO was adjusted to 15 seconds.
-This change was introduced to give GPU-empowered devices an advantage over Raspberry Pi 5.
 The resulting SLOs fulfillment is shown in Figure~\ref{fig:slos_devices_bigger_model} and mean EFE is shown in Figure~\ref{fig:devices_efe_bigger_model}.
 The performance SLO fulfillment at the final FL round was 96.9\% for Orin NX and 98.7\% for RPI 5 and Xavier NX, while the time SLO was 99\% for Nvidia devices and 87.8\% for RPI 5.

 Here the change in the model architecture impacted the optimal configuration choice for Raspberry Pi 5.
 As seen from the mean EFE, the batch size had to be increased to 256 to fit into the time and performance SLOs, while Nvidia devices utilized a more comprehensive range of configurations.